wp-graphql/wp-graphql-woocommerce/docs/using-composite-product-data-and-mutations.md

 2. All components must be provided to the `AddCompositeToCart`'s `configuration` field, even optional components.
 Optional components should be set with a quantity of `0`.

 By following these steps and understanding these facts, you can effectively use composite products in your WooCommerce store with GraphQL.

+## Conclusion

+In this section, we have delved into the intricacies of working with Composite Product Data and Mutations.
+We have demonstrated how to adapt the code from the `Using Product Data` and `Creating Session Provider and using Cart Mutations` sections to handle the unique specifications of composite products.

+We've explored how to modify the `ProductListing` and `SingleProduct` components to support `CompositeProduct` types.
+We've also shown how to use the `addToCart` mutation to add composite products to the cart, taking into account the unique structure of these products.

+This exploration has highlighted the flexibility and power of WooGraphQL, demonstrating how it can be used to handle a wide range of product types in a WooCommerce store.

+As we wrap up this section, we hope that you now feel confident in your ability to work with composite product data and mutations.
+The skills and knowledge you've gained here will be invaluable as you continue to build and enhance your headless WooCommerce applications.

+In the upcoming sections, we will continue to explore other product types, including Product Bundles and Product Add-ons.
+Each of these product types presents its own unique challenges and opportunities, and we look forward to guiding you through them.

+As always, we encourage you to experiment with the concepts and code snippets provided in this section, applying them to your own projects.
+Happy coding!